zundertj/uv-bump/README.md

 Q3.
 Can I see which of my dependencies are outdated?

 A3. `uv pip list --outdated`.
 This does not, per Q1, mean that they can actually all be updated to the latest version.

+## Development
+Git checkout the repository.

+* Run the unit tests: `pytest`.
+* Formatting and linting is done by `ruff format .` and `ruff check .` respectively.
+* To type check the code base: `mypy`.

+UV is required for running tests in parallel across python versions: `make -j testall`.